cjerry1243/M3Act/README.md

 ## Introduction
 **TLDR**.
 M3Act is a synthetic data generator with multi-view multi-group multi-person atomic human actions and group activities.
 ![Teaser](assets/Teaser.png)
 M3Act is designed to support multi-person and multi-group research.
 It features multiple semantic groups and produces highly diverse and photorealistic videos with a rich set of annotations suitable for human-centered tasks including multi-person tracking, group activity recognition, and controllable human group activity generation.
+Please refer to our project page and paper for more details.

 ## Synthetic Data Generator
 Coming up soon!